Find answers to commonly asked questions about Better Life Farming and how we work to improve the lives of smallholder farmers.

 - What is Better Life Farming?

-Better Life Farming is a long-term partnership of Bayer, IFC (International Finance Corporation), Netafim and Swiss Re Corporate Solutions, enabling smallholder farmers to grow their farms into commercially viable and sustainable farming businesses.
+Better Life Farming is a long-term partnership of Bayer, IFC (International Finance Corporation) and Netafim, enabling smallholder farmers to grow their farms into commercially viable and sustainable farming businesses.
 This will encourage financial security, increase know-how, and create meaningful impact in their lives.

 - What is smallholder farming?

 There are about 570 million farms worldwide, most of them are smallholder farms.
 Smallholder farms are small farms, which mainly rely on family labor.